notmagniill/psych-engine-modified-build/BUILDING.md

 This will use `curl`, which is a tool for downloading certain files through your command prompt, to download the binary for Microsoft Visual Studio with the specific packages you need for compiling on Windows.

+> ![Tip]
-(If you wish to not do this manually, go to the `setup` folder located in the root directory of this repository, and run `msvc-windows.bat`)
+> If you wish to not do this manually, go to the `setup` folder located in the root directory of this repository, and run `msvc-windows.bat`

 ---
 ### Linux Distributions